Loading [MathJax]/jax/output/HTML-CSS/jax.js

 William Worden (Temple)

-Experimental statistics of veering triangulations (YouTube) (Slides)
+Experimental statistics of veering triangulations (YouTubeLink opens in a new window) (SlidesLink opens in a new window)

 Abstract: Certain fibered hyperbolic 3-manifolds admit a layered veering triangulation, which can be constructed algorithmically given the stable lamination of the monodromy.
 These triangulations were introduced by Agol [2011], and have been further studied by several others since then.
-We will present some experimental results, and outline a proof that random layered veering triangulations (those coming from a simple random walk on $\mathrm{Mod}(\Sigma)$) are non-geometric with probability approaching 1 as the length of the walk goes to infinity.
+We will present some experimental results, and outline a proof that random layered veering triangulations (those coming from a simple random walk on Mod(Σ)) are non-geometric with probability approaching 1 as the length of the walk goes to infinity.
 This is joint work with Dave Futer and Sam Taylor.